Lexis, Westlaw, and Bloomberg Law are available to Law Center students, faculty members, and staff members.

 Graduating students can extend access for 6 months following graduation by enrolling in the Grade Elite program.
 Graduates may use their academic accounts for 60 hours a month to gain an understanding of the law, build research skills, and prepare for the bar.
 Academic accounts may not be used to bill a client.
 Apply for an extension after logging on.

 For assistance with TWEN, please see the TWEN User Guide.
-You can also email our account manager, Julie Chen.
+Questions can be directed to our Westlaw account representative, Julie Chen.

 Bloomberg Law